OCOCA Information for Providers

 Note: Key terms defined in the legislation are listed in bold

-What Are the Obligations of an Attending Physician?
+What Are the Obligations of an Attending Provider?

-Before writing an OCOCA prescription, an attending physician must make an initial determination of whether a patient is a qualified individual.
+Before writing an OCOCA prescription, an attending provider must make an initial determination of whether a patient is a qualified individual.

 An individual patient is qualified if he or she: